-The purpose of the Interdisciplinary Assessment is to determine if the patient is a suitable candidate for the treatment approach offered at the Chronic Pain Management Unit.
+The purpose of the Interdisciplinary Assessment is to determine if the patient is a suitable candidate for the treatment approach offered in the Intensive Program at the Michael G. DeGroote Pain Clinic.
 This assessment takes place over one or two days.

 As part of the Assessment, the patient attends an orientation session to learn more about the program and the treatment approach offered here.
 They then meet with the Assessment Team - Physician, Psychologist and another Clinician such as an Occupational Therapist or Social Worker.
 Following this they meet individually with each of the assessors.